 Wait for a while, the router will verify all the settings.
 And, hopefully, your Internet will start functioning again.

-Call your ISP (Internet Service Provider)
+Solution 12: Call your ISP (Internet Service Provider)

-If none of the above method working and still error is coming then you need to call your Internet service provider.
+If none of the above methods working and still an error is coming then you need to call your Internet service provider.
 Because in the end, it’s their job to fix the issue.
 In my case problem is with the internet line and I was getting WiFi connected but no internet access error.
 After changing the internet line and modem mine issue was fixed.
 So no need to waste time searching for other solutions.
 Call your ISP, only they can fix the issue.